trunk-io/docs/flaky-tests/ci-providers/other-ci-providers-quickstart.md

 ---
-description: Configure Test Analytics using any CI Provider
+description: Configure Flaky Tests using any CI Provider
 ---

 # Other CI Providers